nguyensjsu/sp22-202-team-m/Journals/TruptiLokhande.md

 - updated the README.md

 What am I planning to work on next?
-- work on project documentation, high level diagrams
+- work on project documentation, high level diagram
 - work on project demo and user story tasks

 What tasks are blocked waiting on another team member?
 - none

+XP Core Value
+- Simplicity : Tried to simplify a specific code feature implementation by using design pattern

 ### Week 4

 What tasks did I work on / complete?
-- design architecture & deployment diagram
+- design high level diagram
 - help in formulating user story

 What am I planning to work on next?
-- Complete the project diagrams
+- Complete the project diagram
 - Coordinate with teammmates for demo

 What tasks are blocked waiting on another team member?
 - none

+XP Core Value
+- Simplicity : Developed documentation and visual representation of the developed game, simplifying it to end user